dridi/cashpack/tst/README.rst

 and conveniently only header field values can contain spaces but they can only be last so it works by sheer luck.

+..
+TODO: add the flush statement to the grammar

 ::

     encoding-script = 1*( statement LF )